MarsBased/handbook/sections/hiring.md

 We grow organically by hiring 2-3 people every year.
 For the first five years of the company, we only hired very senior profiles, but we've loosened up a bit now to accommodate all kinds of different projects.

-Right now, because of COVID-19, we're not hiring.
-However, when this is over, we will be back to hiring, to increase our Ruby team and also a JS Tech Lead, as that's what we were looking for before all of this started.
+We are currently hiring, to increase our Ruby team and also a JS Tech Lead, but for a more up-to-date, check the <a href="https://marsbased.com/jobs" title="MarsBased jobs" target="_blank">Jobs section</a> on our website.

 # Referrals